PrefectHQ/prefect/docs/concepts/incidents.md

 3. **Comprehensive Impact Assessment**: Users gain insights into the incident's influence on workflows, helping in prioritizing response efforts.

-4. **Regulatory Compliance**: Detailed documentation and reporting features support compliance with internal policies and external regulations.
+4. **Compliance with Incident Management Processes**: Detailed documentation and reporting features support compliance with incident management systems.

 5. **Enhanced Operational Transparency**: The system provides a transparent view of both ongoing and resolved incidents, promoting accountability and continuous improvement.